NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 So you bought yourself a JDM ST205 and want to upgrade the sound system to the 21st century?
 Well you are in luck as the process is very straight forward and hopefully with this article you will be able to do it easily and be ready for any roadblocks that I've run into.

-This article is not a complete guide and will assume you are capable of removing panels, soldering connections, crafting mounts, etc.
+This article is not a complete guide and will assume you are capable of removing panels, soldering connections, crafting mounts, etc. This is also my first article on the site so formatting and flow will probably be wonky.

 ## Equipment Used